 Research regarding predictive factors for sexual infidelity remains a developing field, but what is largely regarded as the most important indicator for extramarital affairs is poor communication at the beginning of and throughout the duration of a relationship.
 Effective communication is proven to have a protective effect on monogamy, especially when openness is supplemented with support and validation, so keep it up!

-For free safer sex materials at Columbia, check out the Safer Sex Map of the Morningside Campus.
-To obtain further emotional support and advice, Columbia students can contact Counseling and Psychological Services on the Morningside Campus or Mental Health Services at the Medical Center campus.
+To obtain further emotional support and advice, you can talk to a counselor.
 Kudos to you for being receptive and supportive of your partner’s sexual interests!Alice!